Master’s Degree in Semiconductor Manufacturing Requirements

 Specialization in semiconductor manufacturing.
 Students are required to take Chemical Engineering 270R, a directed research course, in the field, working at an industrial semiconductor fabrication facility.
 The proposed research must be approved by the graduate adviser for semiconductor manufacturing and the industrial sponsor of the research.

 This plan is only for students in the specialization in semiconductor manufacturing.
 Students take Chemical Engineering 597A to prepare for a comprehensive written examination.
 The examination tests for knowledge of the engineering principles of semiconductor manufacturing.
-In case of failure, the examination may be repeated once with the consent of the graduate adviser for the specialization.
-Second failure of the examination leads to a recommendation to the Graduate Division for termination of graduate study.
+In case of failure, the examination may be repeated once within one quarter with the consent of the graduate adviser for the specialization.
+Second failure of the examination leads to a recommendation to the Graduate Division for academic disqualification.

 Time-to-Degree